Timezone differences

 3.Promote a culture of documentation

-Encouraging thorough documentation ensures that important decisions, discussions, and project updates are recorded and easily accessible to all team members.
-This reduces the chances of miscommunication and allows new team members to get up to speed quickly.
+Encouraging thorough documentation helps ensure that key decisions, discussions, and project updates are clearly recorded and easily accessible to all team members.
+This reduces the risk of miscommunication and makes it easier for everyone to stay aligned.

-• Apart from this, version control systems like Git and code hosting platforms like GitHub or GitLab are excellent for documenting technical decisions and updates within the codebase.
-Internal wikis or knowledge bases can also be utilised to provide comprehensive documentation on broader project discussions and decisions.
+In addition, version control systems like Git and code hosting platforms such as GitHub or GitLab help document technical changes and decisions directly within the codebase.
+Internal wikis or knowledge bases can also be used to capture broader project discussions, workflows, and guidelines, ensuring long-term clarity and continuity.

 4.Hold regular meetings and status updates